CarolinaEast plans to build a health care clinic in the Five Points area of New Bern

 Plans are in the works for CarolinaEast Health System to build a health care facility in the Five Points area of New Bern, NC.

-The New Bern Redevelopment Commission has been working on plans to bring a health and wellness center to residents of the greater Five Points area for five years.
+The New Bern Redevelopment Commission has been working on plans to bring a health and wellness center to the greater Five Points area for five years.
 A working group was formed to create partnerships with healthcare and other agencies to explore opportunities.

-The New Bern Board of Aldermen gave the property located at 908 Bloomfield St. to the commission in 2021.
+The New Bern Board of Aldermen gave the property at 908 Bloomfield St. to the commission in 2021.

 The following year, the RDC obtained parcels at 910 and 914 Bloomfield St.